By: Chris ⎜ Last updated

 • Beer only: 5L beer

-Each option includes a tobacco allowance (200 cigarettes for non-resident tourists).
-You can swap spirits down to wine or beer, and wine down to beer.
-You cannot swap up.
+You also have a tobacco allowance of 200 cigarettes for non-resident tourists.
+You can swap spirits down to wine or beer, and wine down to beer, but you cannot swap up.
 The tobacco-for-alcohol swap that older guides might mention was abolished in 2022.
-You must be 20 or older to import spirits, 18 for beer and wine.
-No beverages above 60% ABV may be imported at all.
+You must be 20 or older to import spirits, and 18 for beer and wine.
 For travellers wanting to bring more than the quota, the Norwegian Customs app (Kvoteappen) lets you declare excess and pay duty digitally before walking through the green channel.
-Full details and rates at toll.no.

 Drinking out

-A 0.4-litre lager at a bar in central Oslo runs NOK 90-120 in neighbourhood spots (Grünerløkka, St. Hanshaugen, Tøyen), and up to 150 in tourist areas along Aker Brygge or Karl Johans gate.
-Bergen, Stavanger, and Tromsø are a touch cheaper.
-Craft beer at specialist bars runs NOK 120-200 for a 0.3-litre depending on style and ABV.
-Wine by the glass typically goes for NOK 150-180 for the cheapest option, cocktails NOK 150-220.
+A 0.4-litre lager at a bar in central Oslo runs NOK 90-120 in neighbourhood spots (Grünerløkka, St. Hanshaugen, Tøyen), and up to NOK 150 in tourist areas along Aker Brygge or Karl Johans gate.
+Other cities are a touch cheaper.
+Craft beer at specialist bars runs NOK 120-200 for a 0.3-litre serving depending on style and ABV.
+Wine by the glass typically goes for NOK 150-180 for the cheapest option, while cocktails are typically NOK 150-220.

-Most Norwegian bars pour 0.3L or 0.4L not UK or US pint measures.
-Prices sometimes look lower than they are because the glass is smaller.
+Most Norwegian bars pour 0.3L or 0.4L, not UK or US pint measures.
+This makes prices sometimes look lower than they are because the serving is smaller.

 Norwegian law bans all cost-based promotions on alcohol.
-There are no advertised happy hours, no two-for-ones, no drinks specials on chalkboards outside.
-The advertising ban extends to social media; bars can't post about their drink prices.
+There are no advertised happy hours, no two-for-ones and no advertised drinks specials.

 Last call varies by municipality.
 Oslo allows service until 03:00, the national maximum.
-Bergen runs to 02:30-03:00 on weekends.
-Most of the rest of the country closes at 02:00.
-Spirits cannot be served before 13:00 anywhere in Norway, so no Bloody Mary with your breakfast.
+Much of the rest of the country closes at 02:00.
+Spirits cannot be served before 13:00 anywhere in Norway, so unfortunately no Bloody Mary with your hotel breakfast anywhere.

-Tipping is not expected.
-Norwegian hospitality workers earn a living wage.
+Tipping is not expected, as Norwegian hospitality workers earn a living (often tariff) wage.
 Rounding up or leaving 5-10% for good sit-down service is generous and appreciated.
 At a bar counter, tipping is uncommon.
-Card terminals may offer a tip option.
-Skip it without guilt.
+Card terminals usually offer a tip option, but you can skip it or press "No tip" without guilt.

 Craft beer and cocktails

 For craft beer in Oslo, Crowbar on Torggata has a huge rotating tap selection across two floors.
-RØØR on Rosenkrantz' gate pours 70+ beers on tap.
-For cocktails and spirits, Himkok on Storgata distils its own vodka, gin, and aquavit on-site in a speakeasy setting and has ranked among the World's 50 Best Bars.
+RØØR on Rosenkrantz' gate has a whopping 70+ craft beers on tap.
+For cocktails and spirits, Himkok on Storgata distils its own vodka, gin, and aquavit on-site in a speakeasy setting, and has for several years ranked among the World's 50 Best Bars.
 Svanen, a few blocks away, is a smaller, low-key cocktail bar that takes its drinks just as seriously without the international profile.
 In Bergen, Henrik Øl & Vinstove runs 50+ taps in a no-music, conversation-first setting, and Apollon Platebar combines Norway's oldest independent record store with 30-plus craft beers on tap.

 Dinking out in Norway can be more expensive than you're used to